RainVon/rainvon.github.io/README.md

 > Not everyone needs this feature, so I make it very easy to remove it, just clear content in file `_data/language.yml` and folder `static/locales/`.

-About how to custom multilingual page, please see [wiki](https://github.com/jarrekk/Jalpc/wiki/Multilingual-Page).

 ### <a name="web-analytics"></a>Web analytics

 I use [Google analytics](https://www.google.com/analytics/) and [GrowingIO](https://www.growingio.com/) to do web analytics, you can choose either to realize it,just register a account and replace id in `_config.yml`.